 One last note: if your miscarriage was due to a health problem, then it’s wise to address that issue before you start trying again.

 Is it harder to get pregnant after a miscarriage?

-Not at all.
 After one miscarriage, your chances of conceiving and carrying a successful pregnancy are the same as anyone else’s.
 In fact, it might even be easier to get pregnant within the first three months after miscarriage.
 According to a recent study that followed over 1,000 women, nearly 70 percent of women who started trying immediately after a miscarriage conceived again within three months, as opposed to 51 percent of those who waited longer.

 What are the odds of having another miscarriage?

-Not very high!
+Not high.
 Though miscarriages are very common, only one percent of women will have two or more miscarriages.
 After one miscarriage, your odds of having another are about the same as they were before: around 14 percent.
 After two miscarriages, the risk of another miscarriage increases to 26 percent.
 After three miscarriages, the risk increases to 28 percent.

 When will you ovulate again?

 You may have heard that some women experience long cycles after a miscarriage.
 If you start your CD1 on the first day you get a negative pregnancy test, it’s possible that you will ovulate around your usual time.